 Rye is abundant in phytonutrients, especially plant lignans.
 It’s the richest source of all the cereal grains.
 Lignans are converted by friendly flora in our intestines into mammalian lignans, including one called enterolactone that’s thought to protect against breast and other hormone-dependent cancers as well as heart disease.
 I so like this grain.

 Traditionally rye bread is yeast-free which is why it’s dense and on the smaller side.
 Ingredients are often just rye flour, water and salt, although sometimes carob and caraway seeds are included for color and extra flavor.
 That’s the version I wanted to make using sprouted rye flour.
-After several failed attempts, I finally got it right.
-Post failure was a breeze.
+After several failed attempts, I hit on what seemed to be a ridiculously simple recipe.
 Just mix the ingredients together with a fork, knead the dough a bit, and shape into a happy little loaf.
-It’s ready for the dehydrator or oven.
-So relieved it worked because this is now one of my all-time favorite breads.
+It’s then ready for a dehydrator or oven.

 It took several attempts to get this bread recipe right because I was using (raw) sprouted flour.
 I had to adjust the water measurements to just the right amount in order for the bread to fully dehydrate inside and have a nice crust outside.
 No soggy bread for me, thanks.
-If you’ve made bread, especially raw bread, you know what I mean Olive Branch Bread with Cultured Pistachio Hummus.
+If you’ve made bread, especially raw bread, you know what I mean in keeping the balance between the dry and wet ingredients perfectly balanced.
+Olive Branch Bread with Cultured Pistachio Hummus.

 Sprouted rye flour is more nutrient dense and easier to digest than conventional milled rye flour.
-Soaking and sprouting the grain removes some of the starch (as well as some of the gluten), increases nutritional values, and makes it more bioavailable (easier for your body to absorb).
-This means your body treats the grain like a vegetable while helping you reap more of the benefits.
+Soaking and sprouting the grain removes some of the starch as well as phytic acid and some of the gluten, increases nutritional values, and increases nutrient absorption.
+What this all means is that your body will treat it more like a vegetable rather than a grain.

 I hope you will enjoy this unique rye bread and cool yogurt dip.
 They are perfect as a snack, meal, brunch, appetizer, or side dish.
 They can be served any time…..actually there’s no time like the present.
 I’m already on my way back to the kitchen for more.